luiscoco/AZ-104-Azure-IT-Administrator-Renew_Certificate/README.md

 GitHub Actions allows for the automation of your CI/CD pipeline, which includes continuous integration and continuous deployment.

-The "Continuous deployment" option in the context of Azure App Service refers to the ability to automatically deploy new versions of your application whenever changes are made to the connected source code repository.
+The "**Continuous deployment**" option in the context of Azure App Service refers to the ability to automatically deploy new versions of your application whenever changes are made to the connected source code repository.

 By enabling continuous deployment, you can set up a workflow with GitHub Actions that automatically builds and deploys your application to Azure App Service whenever you push changes to your repository on GitHub.